|Never miss another article | Subscribe here|

 But these spaces, the older ones

-In Lisbon stand out two fascinating cemeteries from the 19th century, the Prazeres Cemetery in Campo de Ourique and the Alto de São João Cemetery in East Lisbon.
+In Lisbon stand out three fascinating cemeteries from the 19th century, the Prazeres Cemetery in Campo de Ourique, the Alto de São João Cemetery in East Lisbon and the Ajuda Cemetery on the West side of the city.
 They are part of the historic, artistic and cultural patrimony and are, for that reason, tourist attractions.

 You can visit them on your own or join the interesting and free guided thematic